 I died and went to chocolate heaven.
 Need I say more?

-The savory-sweet contrasts in Andrew’s dessert were a delicious surprise.
+The savoury-sweet contrasts in Andrew’s dessert were a delicious surprise.
 I particularly loved the hint of tarragon.

 We’ve had the good fortune to eat in a great many fantastic restaurants, on all levels of the foodie spectrum, but this is one dining experience we won’t soon forget.
 Knowing that the chef responsible for it shares our philosophy on sustainability was the icing on the chocolate mousse.